Used and loved by millions

 How can I use "on a roll" in a sentence?

 You can use "on a roll" to describe someone or something experiencing a series of successes.
-For example, "After the positive reviews, the movie is "on a roll" at the box office" or "She's "on a roll" with her new business venture".
+For instance, "The team is "on a roll" after winning their last five games."

-What does it mean to be "on a roll"?
+What does it mean when someone says they're "on a roll"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision